-You should click on the Tools menu and select the Options tab and then go to ‘Advance’ panel and press the Network tab.
-You should then click on the Setting button in the Connection field and then you will see a popup on the screen displaying Connection Setting.
+- You should click on the Tools menu, select the Options tab, then go to the ‘Advance’ panel and press the Network tab.
+You should then click the Setting button in the Connection field and see a popup on the screen displaying Connection Setting.

-Check for the manual proxy connection in the connection setting window.
-If it has, it means that your device is configured and is using a Manual proxy server.
+- Check for the manual proxy connection in the connection setting window.
+If it has, it means your device is configured using a Manual proxy server.

-For this, you will need to verify whether all the protocol fields such as HTTP Proxy, SSL Proxy, FTP Proxy, SOCKS Host, etc. are correct or not.
+- For this, you must verify whether all the protocol fields, such as HTTP Proxy, SSL Proxy, FTP Proxy, SOCKS Host, etc., are correct.
 If not, you need to modify them and press OK.

-If the Manual proxy connection is not selected, one should not make any changes to it.
-You should then, close the window and contact the person who handles your network.
+- If the Manual proxy connection is not selected, one should not change it.
+You should then close the window and contact the person who handles your network.

 Secure Connection Failed on Firefox is a failure that may occur on Firefox if Firefox finds that the website you are trying to open is dangerous or untrustworthy.